w3c/window-management/security_and_privacy.md

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?

-Generally, yes. the information exposed is widely useful to a variety of window placement use cases, but not all information will be relevant to every use case.
+Generally, yes.
+The information exposed is widely useful to a variety of window placement use cases, but not all information will be relevant to every use case.
 Gating access with a permission gives users control over which sites, if any, can access this information.